Azure/azure-sdk/docs/dotnet/introduction.md

 The following document describes .NET specific guidelines for designing Azure SDK client libraries.
 These guidelines complement general [.NET Framework Design Guidelines] with design considerations specific to the Azure SDK.
 These guidelines also expand on and simplify language-independent [General Azure SDK Guidelines][general-guidelines].
 More specific guidelines take precedence over more general guidelines.

-TODO: link to aka.ms/fxdg3 with note about logging in to Safari Online.

 Currently, the document describes guidelines for client libraries exposing HTTP/REST services.
 It may be expanded in the future to cover other, non-REST, services.

-TODO: say reach out to arch board.
-Pull this out into a section with a section-header?

 Throughout this document, We'll use the client library for the [Azure Application Configuration service](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/appconfiguration/Azure.Data.AppConfiguration) to illustrate various design concepts.

-TODO: Should we update this to reflect new guidelines, e.g. around naming, etc?
+TODO: Should we update this to reflect new guidelines, e.g. around naming, etc?  -- `Add` vs. `Create`

-TODO: Add one or two sentence roadmap of what you'll find in document, how it is structured.
-Eg. API, focusing on the service client, considerations for packaging and releasing a library, and Azure Core types, and how they can be used in APIs

 ### Design Principles {#dotnet-principles}